LeeAdcock/robocodeJs.com/ui/public/docs/dev.md

 - `bot.setOrientation(number) : Promise` Sets the bot's target orientation in degrees.
 Returns a promise that resolves when the orientation is reached, or that is rejected if the target orientation is altered before being achieved.
 - `bot.getOrientation() : number` Returns the orientation in degrees, 0 to 360.
 - `bot.isTurning() : boolean` Returns if the bot is actively turning.
-- `bot.turn(number)` Turns the bot the provided number of degrees, positive values turn clockwise and negative values counter-clockwise.
+- `bot.turn(number) : Promise` Turns the bot the provided number of degrees, positive values turn clockwise and negative values counter-clockwise.
+- `bot.turnTowards(x, y) : Promise` Turns the bot towards the provided coordinates.
+Returns a promise that resolves when the turn is complete.

 ### Speed
 - `bot.setSpeed(number) : Promise` Sets the bot's target speed as an integer between -5 and 5.
 Returns a promise that resolves when the speed is reached, or that is rejected if the target speed is altered before being achieved.